 The classic layout in a living room is to position the sofa to face the TV, but what if it were to face the window or another sofa instead?
 (We know, this usually works if you keep your TV in a different room, or are looking to nix it altogether.)
 Consider how you use your space the most, and arrange your sofa in a way that makes the most sense for your household.
 Your TV can even be encased in a console with stylish doors that stay closed when it's not in use.

 Think about the focal point: Choose one item or statement wall to draw the eye to, then begin designing your space around it.

 Re-Hang Your Curtains

 Are your curtains hung just below the ceiling and wide beyond the edge of your windows?
 If not, consider taking them down and re-hanging them.
 Placing your curtains as high and wide as possible will make your windows appear larger and allow more natural light to enter the room—making it look instantly more expensive.
-Or, consider styling them a different way.
+You might also style them in a different way.
 For example, if you typically push curtains aside during the day, consider tying them back or picking up a few curtain hooks to secure them.

 Add an Antique

-Sometimes, you just need one antique to give your brand new space a little character.
-Whether you find a collector's piece on 1stDibs or Chairish, or scour your local vintage store for something unique, a piece with a little age and patina will make your space feel more collected and elegant.
+Sometimes, you just need one antique to give a modern living room a little character.
+Whether you find a collector's piece on 1stDibs or Chairish or scour your local vintage store for something unique, décor with a little age and patina will make your space feel more collected and elegant.
 Mixing different style genres is also a great way to personalize your living room, and avoid feeling like you're living in a staged home.

 Layer Your Rugs